codetricity/theta4j-fisheye/README.md

 ## Ideas for Plug-ins

+Please copy this code, modify it, submit it to the THETA Store. :-)

 * Fast interval plug-in for Z1 - Idea by Yoann_Tronique
 https://community.theta360.guide/t/interval-plug-in/4510/8
 * Star Trails - Idea by Gerlos